CoolLord22/OtherDrops/README.md

 leaves, no more broken glass, and much, much more.

 Please see the project page for full details here: <http://dev.bukkit.org/server-mods/otherdrops/>
+Please see the spigot page for more download information here: <https://www.spigotmc.org/resources/otherdrops-updated.51793/>
 Building from source
 --------------------